 March 6, 2021

 It is cold.
 My nose is so dry and stuffy, I’ve been using my toilet paper more for blowing my nose in camp than for anything else.
-While hiking, I can blow snot rockets and use a bandana square to wipe my nose afterwards, but that doesn’t really work too well inside a tent.
+While hiking, I can blow snot rockets and use a soft camp towel to wipe my nose afterwards, but that doesn’t really work too well inside a tent.

 Part of the reason I wanted to do this hike, in addition to just wanting to hike, was that I wanted to clear my head and give myself hours upon hours of relatively uninterrupted focus time to think through the many elements of the book I’m trying to write.
 So far, that hasn’t happened.
 The pain in my knee is too distracting.
 I’ve never had pain like this before, and it’s frustrating and scary.
 At least it’s not my feet this time, I guess.
 I mean, my feet definitely hurt, but nothing compared to the hell I experienced my first several weeks on the PCT.
 I made some different sock/shoe choices for this hike, so we’ll see how it goes.